Risk Factors Dashboard

 Research and Development

-Our R&D activities include improving existing products and therapies, expanding their indications and applications for use, developing new therapies and procedures, and entering into arrangements with third parties to fund the development of certain technologies.
+Our R&D activities include improving existing products and therapies, expanding their indications and applications for use, and developing new therapies and procedures.
+We also actively pursue innovation through selective external collaborations, investments, licensing arrangements, and acquisitions to access new technologies and capabilities.
 We continue to focus on optimizing innovation, improving our R&D productivity, driving growth in international markets, generating clinical evidence, and assessing our R&D programs based on their ability to address unmet clinical needs, produce better patient outcomes, and create new standards of care.

 Intellectual Property and Litigation

 We rely on a combination of patents, trademarks, tradenames, copyrights, trade secrets, and agreements, including non-disclosure agreements, to protect our business and proprietary technology.
 In addition, we have entered into exclusive and non-exclusive licenses, and covenants not to sue, relating to a wide array of third-party technologies.
-In addition, we have entered into exclusive and non-exclusive licenses relating to a wide array of third-party technologies.
 In the aggregate, these intellectual property assets, agreements, and licenses are of material importance to our business; however, we believe that no single intellectual property asset, agreement, or license is material in relation to our business as a whole.
-In the aggregate, these intellectual property assets and licenses are of material importance to our business; however, we believe that no single intellectual property asset or license is material in relation to our business as a whole.

 Sales and Distribution

-We sell our medical devices and therapies through a combination of direct sales representatives and independent distributors globally.
+We sell our medical devices and therapies through a combination of direct sales representatives and third parties (e.g., independent distributors and agents) globally.
 Additionally, a portion of the Company's revenue is generated from consignment inventory maintained at hospitals.
+Our medical supply products are used primarily in hospitals, ASCs, physician offices, and alternate care facilities, such as home care and long-term care facilities, and are marketed to materials managers, group purchasing organizations (GPOs) and integrated delivery networks (IDNs).
 Our medical supply products are used primarily in hospitals, ambulatory surgical centers, and alternate care facilities, such as home care and long-term care facilities, and are marketed to materials managers, group purchasing organizations (GPOs) and integrated delivery networks (IDNs).
-Our medical supply products are used primarily in hospitals, surgical centers, and alternate care facilities, such as home care and long-term care facilities, and are marketed to materials managers, group purchasing organizations (GPOs) and integrated delivery networks (IDNs).
 We often negotiate with GPOs and IDNs, which enter into supply contracts for the benefit of their member facilities.
-Our four largest markets are the U.S., Western Europe, China, and Japan.
 International markets are an area of increasing focus and opportunity, as we believe they remain under-penetrated.
-Emerging markets are an area of increasing focus and opportunity, as we believe they remain under-penetrated.

 Our marketing and sales strategy is focused on rapid, cost-effective delivery of high-quality products to a diverse group of customers worldwide.
+To achieve this objective, our marketing and sales teams generally are organized around physician specialties.
 To achieve this objective, our marketing and sales teams are organized around physician specialties.
 This focus enables us to develop highly knowledgeable and dedicated sales representatives who are able to foster strong relationships with physicians and other customers and enhance our ability to support our customers and cross-sell complementary products.
+In addition, we establish enterprise accounts encompassing the product portfolio, as appropriate to the purchasing dynamics in these strategic accounts.

 Competition, Industry, and Cost Containment